 Chair: Prof. Farooq Rathore

-Prominent role in ensuring that all the work of Cochrane Rehabilitation will reflect the different perspectives of the Low and Middle Income Countries.
+Prominent role in ensuing that all the work of Cochrane Rehabilitation will reflect the different perspectives of the Low and Middle Income Countries.

 Rehabilitation Professionals Representative

 Chair: Prof. Tracey Howe